Scenes and Branch

 If jumpLabel

-is compared to a portal, then the destination of this portal is the position where the label
+is compared to any door, then the end point of this any door is the position of label

-With the above basis, you can use choose
+With the above foundation, you can use choose

 ......